Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 Oktober 2025 14.26.44 UTC
+- WIB: Senin, 6 Oktober 2025 15.35.05 UTC
-- WITA: Senin, 6 Oktober 2025 15.26.44 UTC
+- WITA: Senin, 6 Oktober 2025 16.35.05 UTC
-- WIT: Senin, 6 Oktober 2025 16.26.44 UTC
+- WIT: Senin, 6 Oktober 2025 17.35.05 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: nature
+Kategori: friendship